 Implement fall prevention measures: Falls are the most common cause of TBIs, and they are especially common among the elderly and young children.
 Certain preventative measures can be taken to prevent them, including installing handrails in bathrooms, using nonslip mats in the bathtub and shower, removing area rugs, improving lighting, using playgrounds with shock-absorbing materials, and keeping stairs and floors free of clutter.

-If you or someone you know has suffered a blow to the head or has been injured in an accident where the head was jarred unexpectedly, its important to see a doctor as soon as possible.
+Yes, if you or someone you know has suffered a blow to the head or has been injured in an accident where the head was jarred unexpectedly, it’s important to see a doctor as soon as possible.
 If you believe another person, company, or device may have caused a TBI, our experienced Houston brain injury attorneys can help.
 Contact Ramsey Law Group today to discuss your claim.